hadoken79/py_send_m365/README.md

 This module provides a simple way to send emails via Microsoft 365.
 You need a valid Microsoft 365 username (email address) and password.

 The `send_mail` method is used to send an email to any recipient.
+You can also pass a list of recipients here ["recipient1@example.com", "recipient2@example.com"]

 The host defaults to `smtp.office365.com`, and the port defaults to `587`, but you can specify your own in the constructor if needed.